aihamh/rag-chat-microservice/DEMO_PRESENTATION.md

 ### **Demo 1: Health Checks** (No Auth Required)

-**What to say:** *"First, let me show you our health monitoring endpoints.
+ *"First, go through health monitoring endpoints.
 These don't require authentication and are used by orchestration tools like Kubernetes."*

 ```bash
 # Basic health check